Ircama/osm-carto-tutorials/pages/10_osm-rendering-process.md

 *openstreetmap-carto.lua* is a [Lua](https://www.lua.org/) script invoked by *osm2pgsql* for data normalization, removal and aggregation.
 While some standard data management is hardcoded in *osm2pgsql*, most of the transformations are scripted in *openstreetmap-carto.lua*, which also covers semantic corrections of features.

 *openstreetmap-carto.style* is a text configuration file of *osm2pgsql*.
 It describes all the columns which are available in the PostGIS DB tables, to be used by the openstreetmap-carto rendering process.
-Specifically, any DB field used in *project.yaml* shall match a description in *openstreetmap-carto.style*. *openstreetmap-carto.style* is the *.style* file for OpenStreetMap Carto.
+Specifically, any DB field used in *project.mml* shall match a description in *openstreetmap-carto.style*. *openstreetmap-carto.style* is the *.style* file for OpenStreetMap Carto.

 Notice that whenever *openstreetmap-carto.lua* or *openstreetmap-carto.style* need to be changed (e.g., to address some requirement of newly introduced DB columns within openstreetmap-carto), a full database re-import process has to be accomplished (very infrequent operation currently).